Best Day Trips Around Frankfurt

 This is a student town located on the Neckar river and, let's face it, rivers are essential in picturesque towns.
 There is an impressive castle with relaxing gardens and views over the old town.
 The cobbled streets of the old town make a great place for a wander and there are plenty of bars, cafes and shops.
 The town is a bit of tourist destinations so it may be very crowded on summer weekends.
 Try a nice weekend in Spring or go on a weekday if you can.
 Heidelberg is about a one hour drive directly South of Frankfurt or you can take the train.

 Located on a river - check(the Lahn)!
 Pedestrianised old town - check!
 Cute, timber-framed houses -check!
 Beautiful, old cathedral - check!
 Hundred of Italian restaurants- ahh check!
-Yes, Limburg is everything you could possibly want in a little, old German town.
+Yes, Limburg is everything you could possibly want in a Frankfurt day trip.
 It also has a comical amount of Italian restaurants, we couldn't figure out the connection but pizza is always good!
 It is free to go inside the cathedral and the maze of streets in the old town are filled with cafes and restaurants.
 The train to Limburg takes 30 minutes from Frankfurt Hbf.

-This is a larger area covering the mountains to the North of Frankfurt.
+This is a larger area covering the mountains to the north of Frankfurt.
 It is a great area for cycling and hiking.
 Some highlights include the Great Feldberg which is the highest peak (881m) and the lookout tower located a short walk from the small village, Treisberg.
 Another great stop is Hessenpark, one of the largest open-air museums in Germany.
 It contains many historic buildings and displays as well as temporary exhibits.
-All the towns in the area contain authentic German restaurants.
+All the towns in the area have several authentic German restaurants.

 If you're into wine this is the place for you.
 Located in the vineyards by the Rhine are plenty of lovely walks to do in this area.
 There is a cable car up to the view-point and lots of great wineries to visit.
 We had a lovely stay at Magdalenenhof Hotel and enjoyed great food and wine.